 Though it is your personal social media account, these sites are public and are admissible into a court of law.
 By sharing a photograph, video, or written opinion, you are essentially entering the document into the public domain.
 Because these sites are free, companies like Facebook or Twitter actually own the content you post on your page.
 In fact, even if your page is set to private it can still be used as evidence in the court of law, just as long as it wasn’t accessed in a deceitful way, such as creating a fake profile in order to view the posts.
 In a nutshell, it’s best not to post about legal matters online.

 This is a great question to ask an attorney, as it gives a lot of insight into several areas of their practice.
 By asking them to reflect on your claim, it demonstrates the attorney’s level of understanding into your specific case.
 No one wants to feel like an important legal matter is just another file folder piled up on a desk.
 Great attorneys provide more than legal expertise; it’s also the peace of mind that comes from being taken care of on a personal level.
 Secondly, asking about their previous work helps establish a sense of history and experience.
 For example, if you need an Indianapolis truck accident lawyer, ask them about their verdicts and settlements they’ve won.
 Or if you need a car accident lawyer, ask them about relevant cases they’ve handled.
 Though personal injury cases are often different, the lawsuits should still follow some basic themes, particularly the focus on establishing negligence and damages.
 An attorney that’s able to produce several similar cases is much easier to trust.

-Because auto accident lawsuits can take extensive time to resolve, it’s common for victims to worry about current medical bills.
+Because personal injury lawsuits can take extensive time to resolve, it’s common for victims to worry about current medical bills.
 Though they may be entitled to compensation for their injuries, these are very real charges that need to be dealt with as quickly as possible.
 It’s not always reasonable to expect someone to run up a credit card or dip into their savings account.